Qand7/qpurge/README.md

 # Installation

 > [!NOTE]
-> I'm not sure whether this works on all OS because i'm using Arch Linux but make sure to put replace the directory usr/bin/ with whatever directory your shell commands are saved in
+> I'm not sure whether this works on all OS because I only tried Arch Linux and raspian(Debian) but make sure to put replace the directory "usr/bin/" with whatever directory your shell commands are saved in

 ## Building it from Scratch
 #### Commands